Australian couple released in Iran after 3 months

-MELBOURNE, Australia (AP) - The Australian foreign minister said Saturday an Australian-British blogger and her finance were released in Iran after three months of detention.
+MELBOURNE, Australia (AP) - The Australian foreign minister said Saturday an Australian-British blogger and her fiancé were released in Iran after three months of detention.

 Foreign Minister Marise Payne said that the couple, Jolie King and Mark Firkin, were on their way home and in “good health and in good spirits.”